cosent/plonesocial.microblog/README.rst

 plonesocial.microblog
 =====================

-Plonesocial.microblog uses plone.app.discussion to store microblog status updates in an annotation on the Site Root.
+Plonesocial.microblog provides a 'native' Plone microblogging solution that stores status updates in a performance-optimized annotation on the Site Root.

 This component provides only the status update form and storage.
 To display the stored microblog messages, use `plonesocial.activitystream`_ in combination with plonesocial.microblog, or install the full `plonesocial.suite`_.

 Plonesocial.microblog provides a microblogging solution for Plone using core content types only, without any external dependencies.
 It does not require an external service and can be set up and run with a normal Plone buildout configuration.

-This simplicity also has its downside: this native solution will not be as scalable as a solution that uses an external service.
-Take a look at the jarn.xmpp.* or collective.kwetter solutions for large-scale microblogging in Plone with very many users.

-That said, the intention is to make this native solution as fast and as scalable as possible.
-Work is currently in progress to introduce plone.app.async support.
+The intention is to make this native solution as fast and as scalable as possible.

 status
 ------

 Alpha.
 This package is under active development and changes in backward-incompatible and forward-incompatible ways.

-Async support is under development but currently breaks.
-Normal installation without plone.app.async works just fine.

 Plonesocial